japlatt/NeuroDA/README.md

 ## Usage
 Make sure to add "using NeuroDA" to import the functions from the package.

+Julia needs to be run in the REPL, start the REPL by typing "julia -t NUM_THREADS" into the terminal (replace NUM_THREADS with a number).
+Workflow would be:

+1. julia -t 4
+2. include("my_neuroda_program.jl")
+my_neuroda_program.jl will include all the definitions but will not necessarily call the whole program.
+3. run init_guess(config::neuroda, num_pts, num_it, tol, initial_θ) as many times as needed to get a good initial guess
+4. run run_neuroda(config::neuroda, init_guess::Array{Float64,1}, num_pts_rmse::Int64; maxtime, popsize, ϵ, spike_thresh, σᵪ) with the correct initial guess

 ### Stimulus
 You will first want to define a stimulus (if you have one) as a continuous function in time.
 To do this read in the stimulus and time.
 For example: